Package 'multivarious'

 preprocs

-a list of initialized pre-processor objects
+a list of initialized pre_processor objects

 block_indices